Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Methods

-\paragraph{Location Features.} We collect information about the geographic features of each location from OpenStreetMap (OSM) \cite{OpenStreetMap}, an online collaborative project aimed to create an open source map of the world with geographic information collected from volunteers.
+\paragraph{Location Features.} We collect information about the geographic features of each location from OpenStreetMap (OSM) \cite{OpenStreetMap, osm_review}, an online collaborative project aimed to create an open source map of the world with geographic information collected from volunteers.
 The OSM data contain three types of geographical objects: nodes, lines and polygons.
 Nodes are geographic points, stored as latitude and longitude pairs, which represent points of interests (e.g., restaurants, schools).
 Lines are ordered lists of nodes, representing linear features such as streets or railways.
 Polygons are lines that form a closed loop enclosing an area and may represent, for example, landuse or buildings.
-We use OpenStreetMap (OSM) data to compute the 23 features. {Regarding the population, we include the number of inhabitants for each location as an input feature and we use the number of residents in each OA provided by the UK Census for the year 2011 and for each CA provided by the Italian Census for the year 2011, and the number of people estimated in each CT for New York State computed as the sum of outgoing flows from each CT.}
+We use OpenStreetMap (OSM) data to compute the 18 geographic features for the origin and 18 for the destination.
+Regarding the population, we include the number of inhabitants for each location as an input feature and we use the number of residents in each OA provided by the UK Census for the year 2011 and for each CA provided by the Italian Census for the year 2011, and the number of people estimated in each CT for New York State computed as the sum of outgoing flows from each CT.

 \paragraph{Mobility Flows.} The UK Census collects information about commuting flows between Output Areas (OAs).
 We use the commuting flows collected by the UK Census in 2011 and consider flows that have origin location and destination location in the same region of interest only.
-The UK Census covers 30,008,634 commuters with an average flow from an OA to another of 1.78 and a standard deviation of 3.21. {In Italian census covers 15,003,287 commuters with an average flow between CAs of 2.07 and a standard deviation of 4.27.
-Finally, in New York State, there are 41,070,279 commuters with an average of 66.86 people traveling between CTs and a standard deviation of 364.58.}
+The UK Census covers 30,008,634 commuters with an average flow of 1.78 and a standard deviation of 3.21.
+The Italian census covers 15,003,287 commuters with an average flow of 2.07 and a standard deviation of 4.27.
+Finally, in New York State, there are 41,070,279 commuters with an average of 66.86 people traveling between CTs and a standard deviation of 364.58.